Klagarge/BachelorThesis-OTSecurity/02-main/04-mitm.typ

 = Requirements <subj:attack:mitm-requirements>
 This scenario centres on a #gls("mitm") attack, where the attacker must position themselves between the communication parties, ensuring that all packets pass through their system.
 Since Modbus/#gls("tcp") is an #gls("ip")-based protocol, the attacker can utilize a powerful tool called *Ettercap* (@stack:mitm-ettercap).
 Ettercap simplifies the execution of an #gls("arp", long: false) poisoning attack.

-An #gls("arp", long: true) poisoning attack involves sending fraudulent#gls("arp") messages across the network, tricking the target into associating the #gls("ip") address of another party with the attackers #gls("mac") address, as illustrated in @fig-arp-poisoning.
+An #gls("arp", long: false) poisoning attack involves sending fraudulent #gls("arp", long: true) messages across the network, tricking the target into associating the #gls("ip") address of another party with the attackers #gls("mac") address, as illustrated in @fig-arp-poisoning.
 As a result, the target's packets are sent to the attacker, who can them manipulate these packets before forwarding them (or not) to the intended recipient.
 This attack occurs at layer 3 of the OSI model #cite(<ISO-OSI_model-74981-1>).

 #figure(
   align(center,
-    chronos.diagram(arp-spoofing-sync, width: size-fig.arp-poisoning)
+    chronos.diagram(arp-spoofing, width: size-fig.arp-poisoning)
   ),
   caption: [#gls("arp", long: false) poisoning],
 ) <fig-arp-poisoning>

+#pagebreak()

 To use Ettercap, the attacker needs to know the #gls("ip") address of the controller and the Home I/O simulation.
-This information can be obtained by sniffing the network using Ettercap itself or other tools such as `Wireshark`, `nmap`, or `hping3`.
+This information can be obtained by sniffing the network using *Ettercap* itself or other tools such as *Wireshark*, *nmap*, or *hping3*.
 Once the #gls("ip") addresses are identified, the attacker can initiate the #gls("arp", long: false) poisoning attack with the following command:
 #[
   #figure(
     align(left,